LucasBarretto86/LearningJS/LearningExpressJS/README.md

 ```

-> **Notice:** that in our case we added a second statement because our `views` folder isn't directly on the root folder, so we need to specify the relative path where our `views` folder is
+> **Notice:** in our case we added a second statement because our `views` folder isn't directly on the root folder, so we need to specify the relative path where our `views` folder is

 ### Creating view file for EJS